equinor/resdata/CONTRIBUTING.md

 # Contributing

-The following is a set of guidelines for contributing to ecl.
+The following is a set of guidelines for contributing to resdata.

 ## Ground Rules